Year 6 Transition

 Tutors will often be your first port of call for any enquiries or requests you might have.
 Tutors can liaise with teaching staff, SEN staff, other houses, admin staff etc. and put you in touch with the right person if needed.
 The tutors get to know their students well, they monitor students’ success and any difficulties they may be having and work to provide support when needed as well as sharing and celebrating success.

-The house loyalties really come in to play when it comes to house competitions.
-Throughout the year the houses compete with each other earning points towards the grand prize, the House Endeavour cup.
-Every event is exciting, the sixth form work hard with organising the lower years and there is a huge sense of camaraderie between everyone whilst still remaining loyal to their own houses; the atmosphere is truly unique.
-The year of competition includes music, cross country, rugby and lacrosse, chess, drama, art, dance, creative writing, photography, tennis, rounders, football, netball, basketball and many more.
+House loyalties really come into play when it comes to house competitions.
+Throughout the year, the houses compete with each other, earning points towards the grand prize, the House Endeavour Cup.
+Every event is exciting, the Sixth Form work hard with organising the lower years and there is a huge sense of camaraderie between everyone whilst still remaining loyal to their own houses; the atmosphere is truly unique.
+The year of competition includes music, cross-country, rugby and lacrosse, chess, drama, art, dance, creative writing, photography, tennis, rounders, football, netball, basketball and many more.
 It finishes in a nail-biting finale with the athletics on sports day.
-Everyone is encouraged to take part in something and those not involved in events are there supporting.
+Everyone is encouraged to take part in something and those not involved in events are there to support.
 The house system is a very important part of life at St George’s.

 2. The School Day & Timetable

-At St George’s all our new year 7 students are escorted from lesson to lesson by sixth form prefects for the first two weeks of the autumn term so, hopefully, any geographical problems are resolved then; but it is a large site and there is a lot to get to know.
+At St George’s all our new year 7 students are escorted from lesson to lesson by sixth form prefects for the first two weeks of the autumn term to get them used to their new surroundings.

 Key tasks for students

-• You have a school map in your planner and at the back of this book
+- You have a school map in your planner

 3. Homework & The School Planner